feature-hub/feature-hub/README.md

 A Feature App encapsulates a composable and reusable UI feature.
 It may have the need to share state with other Feature Apps.

-A Feature Service provides shared state and functionality to consumers on the Feature Hub.
+A Feature Service provides shared state and functionality to consumers, e.g.
+Feature Apps, on the Feature Hub.
 While simple code sharing could also be achieved by using libraries, there are features that can only, or easier, be achieved by using Feature Services:

 - Share state across consumers.
 - Safe access to browser APIs and resources (e.g. URL).